GATE Aerospace Engineering Syllabus 2019

 Section 5: Structures

-Strength of Materials: States of stress and strain.
+The strength of Materials: States of stress and strain.
 Stress and strain transformation.
 Mohr’s Circle.
 Principal stresses.
 Three-dimensional Hooke’s law.
 Plane stress and strain; Failure theories: Maximum stress, Tresca and von Mises; Strain energy.
 Castigliano’s principles.
 Analysis of statically determinate and indeterminate trusses and beams.
 Elastic flexural buckling of columns.

 Flight vehicle structures: Characteristics of aircraft structures and materials.
 Torsion, bending and flexural shear of thin-walled sections.
 Loads on aircraft.

-Structural Dynamics:.
-Free and forced vibrations of undamped and damped SDOF systems.
+Structural Dynamics: Free and forced vibrations of undamped and damped SDOF systems.
 Free vibrations of undamped 2-DOF systems.